tk3369/BinaryTraits.jl/docs/src/index.md

 be too specific for what it is worth.
 If we have 100 flying animals, we shouldn't need to define 100 interface methods for the 100 concrete types.

 That's how Holy Traits pattern kicks in.
-Rather than implementing the `fly` method for `Duck` as shown in the previous section, we could have implemented the following functions instead:
+The traditional Holy Traits pattern requires a dispatch function and implementation function as shown below:

 ```julia
 fly(x::T, direction::Float64, altitude::Float64) where T = fly(trait(Fly, T), x, direction, altitude)